danog/MadelineProtoDocs/docs/API_docs/constructors/updateLangPackTooLong.md

 ---
-title: updateLangPackTooLong
+title: "updateLangPackTooLong"
-description: A language pack has changed, the client should manually fetch the changed strings using [langpack.getDifference](../methods/langpack.getDifference.md)
+description: "A language pack has changed, the client should manually fetch the changed strings using langpack.getDifference"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: updateLangPackTooLong